 The landscape for Drupal themes is perhaps even more varied than with modules.
-You can buy a premium theme like the ones you'll find here on Friendly Machine (a good choice, I might add), download one of the freebies on the Drupal site or you might feel ambitious and decide to build one completely from scratch.
+You can buy a premium theme, download one of the freebies on the Drupal site or you might feel ambitious and decide to build one completely from scratch.
 Let me try to dissuade you from attempting the latter.
 It's a lot of work and in many cases a waste of time.

 A good place to start learning about Drupal themes is by evaluating base themes.
 Base themes are what you might call "building block" themes that other themes, called sub-themes, use to take care of the common tasks that themes typically have to address.

 Base themes are huge timesavers, especially for new site builders, but they also represent a big investment as far as learning how they work.
 My recommendation would be to limit your research to just three base themes - Zen, AdaptiveTheme and Omega.
 I use Omega as the base for my themes and it's awesome, but all three of the base themes listed are very good.

 These themes come with "starter kits" that include a very basic sub-theme so you can evaluate them more quickly.
 The main thing you're going to want to look at is how things work on the theme settings page.
 Are there layout options?
 What functionality is available?
 Then check them out in the browser, particularly if you're building a responsive site.

 The other thing about limiting it to these three is that there are a lot of articles evaluating each of them.
 For example, I have an introduction to Omega theme here on Friendly Machine.
 Take a look at a few of these articles and then decide which base theme you feel the most comfortable with.